Is the rain milk? Is that Debbie Reynolds' voice? Gene Kelly's widow busts the myths about Singin' in the Rain

 This one is true: Gene had a temperature of about 103F (39.5C).

-"You have to remember he's directing, choreographing and starring in the picture, and so any downtime for someone of that magnitude –" says Patricia.
+"You have to remember he's directing, choreographing and starring in the picture, and so it is hard to have any downtime for someone of that magnitude," says Patricia.
 "Occasionally people would get sick, but you could often shoot around them, or do other segments and things.
 But with Gene, he's it."

 Gene took a couple of days off, but came in to shoot the number.
 As director, choreographer and star he didn't get much of a rest.